Bardou, Hérault: 20th century

 The First World War changed the population structure substantially.
 The men went to the front and the women were not able to maintain the agriculture.
 After 1918 the returning veterans found poor living conditions, the village was haunted by famine and disease.
 Young people, in particular, left Bardou to seek work and better living conditions in larger villages and towns.
 When the dirt road to the Valley of Le Pradal was built in 1924 the majority of the population of Bardou used it to leave the village.
 By 1925 there were only six households left in Bardou.
 By 1967 only a single man was left, Achille Bonnét.

-In 1967, however, the German, Klaus Erhardt, and the American, Jeane Rauch, purchased most of the dilapidated hamlet and set about the task of reviving it.
+In 1967, however, the German, Klaus Erhardt, and the American, Jean Rauch, purchased most of the dilapidated hamlet and set about the task of reviving it.

 Klaus and Jean

 The couple Klaus Erhardt, (born 17 September 1934 in Hannover, died 20 July 2009 in Bardou) and Jean Rauch (born 21 December 1930, died 9 February 2016 in Bardou) had spent several years traveling before they decided, in 1966, to settle down with Jean's four children (William, James, Elizabeth and Pan) in the South of France.
-They first lived in a big house in Le Lau a hamlet in the community of Vieussan.
-Later they learned about an almost abandoned village above Mons-la-Trivalle - Bardou.
+They first lived in a big house in Le Lau: a hamlet in the community of Vieussan.
+Later they learned about an almost abandoned village above Mons-la-Trivalle — Bardou.
 They quickly made the decision to move from Le Lau to this place.